EU air travel tops 1 billion passengers

 Air travel in the EU rose sharply last year.
 Passenger numbers climbed 8.3 per cent to 1.1 billion, according to new figures from Eurostat.
-It is the second time the bloc has passed the one-billion mark, after first doing so in 2019.
+It is the second time the bloc has passed the 1 billion mark, after first doing so in 2019.

 Paris Charles de Gaulle remained the EU’s busiest airport, handling 70.3 million passengers in 2024.
 Amsterdam Schiphol (66.8 million) and Madrid Barajas (66.1 million) completed the top three.
 Brussels Airport ranked 20th with 23.6 million travellers.

-Air freight also picked up, rising 8.7% to 14.3 million tonnes.
+Air freight also picked up, rising 8.7 per cent to 14.3 million tonnes.
 Extra-EU freight drove the increase.
 Domestic volumes dipped.
 Liège Airport confirmed its role as a major cargo hub, ranking fifth in the EU and benefiting from strong trade links with China.
-Frankfurt stayed the bloc’s leading freight airport.
+Frankfurt remained the bloc’s leading freight airport.

 © BELGA PHOTO JAMES ARTHUR GEKIERE